How to Become a Yoga Instructor: 8 Steps to Success

 - Build partnerships.
 Identify other businesses that could help you connect with your target market.
 For example, that might mean talking to restaurants about hosting yoga-and-wine evenings, reaching out to chiropractors and acupuncturists to see if they'd be willing to provide referrals, or seeing if you can leave a stack of business cards with places like hair salons and health food stores.

 - Build relationships.
 Word of mouth is the best referral system.
-Devote yourself to guiding each of your students along their yogic journeys and you will likely be rewarded with recommendations and positive reviews.
+Devote yourself to guiding each of your students along their yogic journey, and you will likely be rewarded with recommendations and positive reviews.